zeroluck/docs/sources/reference/interception-scripts/index.md

 The ID generation script enables an admin to implement custom ID generation rules.

-This script type adds only one method to base script type:
+This script type adds only one method to the base script type:

 * `def generateId(self, appId, idType, idPrefix, configurationAttributes):`

-These are types of parameters:
+These are the types of parameters:

 - `appId` is application ID
 - `idType` is ID Type